 Submissions must include a one-paragraph abstract and a biography not to exceed 175 words in length for each author.
 Such biographies might include significant positions or assignments, notes on civilian and military education together with degrees attained, and brief allusions to other qualifications that establish the bona fides of the author with regard to the subject discussed in the article.
 Do not submit manuscripts that have been published elsewhere or are under consideration for publication elsewhere.

 Authors are encouraged to supply relevant artwork with their work (e.g., maps, charts, tables, and figures that support the major points of the manuscript.
 Illustrations may be submitted in the following formats: PowerPoint, Adobe Illustrator, SVG, EPS, PDF, PNG, JPEG, or TIFF.
 The author must specify the origin of any supporting material to be used and must obtain and submit with the article permission in writing authorizing use of copyrighted material.
+Provide a legend explaining all acronyms and abbreviations used in supplied artwork.

 Photo imagery is discouraged, but will be considered if it is germane to the article.
 Authors wanting to submit original photographs need to do so in JPEG format with a resolution of 300 DPI or higher.
 Each submitted photo must be accompanied by a caption identifying the date it was taken, the location, any unit or personnel in the photo, a description of the action, and a photo credit specifying who took the photo.
 Captions should generally be between 25 and 50 words.